whatmakeart/whatmakeart.github.io/content/sound/text-to-speech-tts.md

 ### Add Emotion and Language Controls

 13. For more options such as emotions or multiple languages you need to create a new python file.
-14. To stop the current python file if it is still runnining in terminal.
+14. To stop the current python file if it is still running in terminal.
 Click on the terminal window and press `control + C`.
 15. Create new python file.
     `touch multi-gradio.py`
 16. Open file in text editor and paste this code.